inferadb/management/docs/authentication.md

     ServerAPI-->>Client: Authorization decision
 ```

-### Server Identity Configuration
+### Engine Identity Configuration

-The Server API uses an Ed25519 keypair as its identity:
+The Engine uses an Ed25519 keypair as its identity:

 **Development Mode** (auto-generation):